ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 separate information to the timescale.
 The specification MUST require that servers transmit upcoming leap seconds greater than 24 hours in linear timescale in advance if that information is known by the server.
-If the server learns of a leap second less than 24 hours before an upcoming leap second event, it will start transmitting the information immediately.
+If the server learns of a leap second less than 24 hours before an upcoming leap second event, it MUST start transmitting the information immediately.

 Smearing {{google-smear}} of leap seconds SHOULD be supported in the protocol,